Ep 19 - Carrick-on-Suir Supervalu | Beat102103.com

 How have they benefited from the SEAI grant?

-SuperValu Carrick on Suir utilized the SEAI grant to upgrade refrigeration, a move that is visibly apparent with new doors on the fridges and energy-efficient LED lighting.
+SuperValu Carrick on Suir utilised the SEAI grant to upgrade refrigeration, a move that is visibly apparent with new doors on the fridges and energy-efficient LED lighting.

-New refrigerator doors minimize cold air loss, reducing overall energy consumption and optimizing the ability to transfer hear, making it more effective in maintaining a cool temperature.
+New refrigerator doors minimise cold air loss, reducing overall energy consumption and optimising the ability to transfer heat, making it more effective in maintaining a cool temperature.
 Upgraded refrigeration systems use 33% less kilowatt hours.

 Energy-efficient appliances and lighting systems require fewer resources, easing strain on energy grids and reducing the demand for raw materials used in energy production.